The mission of Humanities Nebraska is to help people explore what connects us and makes us human.

 Humanities Nebraska was established as a state-based affiliate of the National Endowment for the Humanities in 1973.
-Over the last four decades, Humanities Nebraska programming has evolved and expanded to include:
+Over the last five decades, Humanities Nebraska programming has evolved and expanded to include:

 - Grants to nonprofit organizations conducting public humanities programs

-- A Speakers Bureau with nearly 300 humanities programs available
+- A Speakers Bureau with more than 250 humanities programs available

 - Chautauqua with scholars portraying historic figures